Bed Bug KnowledgebaseWe've got the answers to all your bed bug questions

 - A large percentage of people show no allergic reaction to the bites

 - Bed bugs are great at hiding and people tend not to notice them

 - A whole generation of pest control operators that have never encountered or seen a bed bug

 - Lack of society education

-As the years continue to pass, the numbers of new sightings and the severity of bed bug infestations are continuing to grow exponentially throughout the world.
-Because of this, worldwide education will have to be ongoing process until we all realize this is an insect we will be living with for a while.
+As the years continue to pass, the numbers of new sightings and the severity of bed bug infestations are continuing to grow throughout the world.
+Because of this, learning about bed bugs will have to be

 Known for their “elusive and hitchhiking behavior”, until all living humans understand what they are, how to know if they have them, what to do if they have them and how to avoid them, they will continue to be the challenge they are today.